typst/typst/docs/tutorial/4-template.md

 In fact, I am amazing!
 ```

-Our whole document will now be passed to the `amazed` function, as if we
+Our whole document will now be passed to the `amazed` function, as if we wrapped
-wrapped it around it.
-This is not especially useful with this particular
+it around it.
+Of course, this is not especially useful with this particular
 function, but when combined with set rules and named arguments, it can be very
 powerful.